The layer complexity of Arthur-Merlin-like communication

 To make it somewhat stronger and to simplify its definition, we have granted to \LAM\ a few additional relaxations (not needed in order to include \MA\ and \UAMc): Most significantly, in \LAM\ the layer complexity bound $t$ can be chosen per distribution $\mu_n$, and it does not have to be error-independent -- unlike in the cases of both \MA\ and \UAMc\ (for the latter it equals $1$).

-Let us further strengthen the model, so that the corresponding complexity class would include all previously known sub-\AM\ classes with strong lower bounds.
+Let us further strengthen the model, so that the corresponding complexity class would include all previously known subclasses of \AM\ with strong lower bounds.
 The following definition can be viewed as \LAM\ with relaxed accuracy requirements.

-\ndefi[d_SLAM]{Small-advantage Layered Arthur-Merlin, \SLAM}{ For every $n\in\NN$, let $f:\01^n\times\01^n\to\01*$.
+\ndefi[d_SLAM]{Small-advantage Layered Arthur-Merlin, \SLAM}{ For every $n\in\NN$, let $f:\OI^n\times\OI^n\to\set{0,1,\bot}$.